 If you know me well, you know I register pretty low on the scale when it comes to following most sports and although I am Canadian, Hockey is no exception.
 However, I found myself over the years at my cousin Susan’s games cheering her on from Peewee all the way to Princeton.
 She was good enough to get a Hockey Scholarship.

-As with my cousin, I went to the final game at the San Pedro High School more so for moral support and to crowd watch.
-In regards to the skill of the game, while I get a general idea, I guess if I was not so busy taking pics, capturing video messaging a few my closer friends a shirtless goalie pic I could have followed a bit better 🙂 Thankfully to organizers Vic Murphy Paul DuVille for a more skilled technical game coverage below.
-I did reach out to visiting player and 3rd main organizer, Roger Dey as well.
+As with my cousin, I went to the final game of the “Hockey Night in San Pedro” tournament at the San Pedro High School more so for moral support and to crowd watch.
+I was surprised to see so many fans of hockey in Belize out to support the event.
+In regards to the skill of the game, while I get a general idea, I guess if I was not so busy taking pics, capturing video messaging a few my closer friends a shirtless goalie pic I could have followed a bit better 🙂 Thankfully to organizers Vic Murphy and Paul DuVille for a more skilled technical game coverage below.
+I did reach out to a visiting player and 3rd main organizer, Roger Dey as well.
 Understandably after their big win, he is still having fun with his team on Ambergris Caye and was unable to share his two cents at the moment.